Data Science

 EBGN571MARKETING ANALYTICS3.0

 Course substitutions may be approved on a case-by-case basis by the certificate director.
-Completing the certificate will also position students to apply to either the Master of Science in Engineering and Technology Management degree or the Master of Science in Data Science degree, as the certificate courses can be applied to either degree.
+Completing the certificate will also position students to apply to either the master of science in engineering and technology management degree or the master of science in data science degree, as the certificate courses can be applied to either degree.

-Post-Baccalaureate Certificate in Data Science - Foundations (12 credits)
+Graduate Certificate in Data Science - Foundations (12 credits)

-The Data Science - Foundations Post-Baccalaureate Certificate is an online or residential program focusing on the foundational concepts in statistics and computer science that support the explosion of new methods for interpreting data in its many forms.
+The Data Science - Foundations Graduate Certificate is an online or residential program focusing on the foundational concepts in statistics and computer science that support the explosion of new methods for interpreting data in its many forms.
 The Certificate balances an introduction to data science with teaching basic skills in applying methods in statistics and machine learning to analyze data.
 Students will gain a perspective on the kinds of problems that can be solved by data intensive methods and will also acquire new analysis skills outside of the certificate.
 Moreover, the coursework will cover a broad range of applications, making it relevant for varied scientific and engineering domains.

 Applicants must have completed the following courses, or their equivalents, with a B- or better: CSCI261 and CSCI262 Data Structures, MATH332 Linear Algebra and MATH334 Introduction to Probability.

-DSCI403INTRODUCTION TO DATA SCIENCE3.0
+DSCI503ADVANCED DATA SCIENCE3.0

-DSCI470INTRODUCTION TO MACHINE LEARNING3.0
+DSCI570INTRODUCTION TO MACHINE LEARNING3.0

 DSCI530STATISTICAL METHODS I3.0